-This occurs when there is a BLX <label> branch from ARM code to ARM code within this assembler file.
-This is not permitted because BLX <label> always results in a state change.
+This occurs when there is a BLX label branch from ARM code to ARM code within this assembler file.
+This is not permitted because BLX label always results in a change of instruction set state.
 The usual solution is to use BL instead.